chuls5/Playwright-template/README.md

    cp .env.example .env
    ```

-2. Update the `.env` file with your specific configuration values
+2. Update the `.env` file with your specific configuration values:
+   - AZURE_PAT: Your Azure DevOps Personal Access Token
+   - Other environment variables as needed for your tests

 ## Project Structure 📂